lindig/xs-shipyard/README.md

     sudo yum-builddep xenopsd
     yumdownloader --source xenopsd
     rpm -i xenopsd*
-    rpmbuild -ba rpmbuild/SPECS/xenopsd.spec # builds it as a package
+    rpmbuild -ba /mnt/rpmbuild/SPECS/xenopsd.spec # builds it as a package

-The results are under $HOME/rpmbuild:
+The results are under /mnt/rpmbuild -- see below.
+Usually rmp creates `$HOME/rpmbuild` but we are using a modified `%_topdir /mnt/rpmbuild` definition (in `$HOME/,rpmmacros`) to direct the RPM hierarchy to `/mnt` which can be shared with the host.

     New RPMs built
     ./RPMS/x86_64/xenopsd-0.12.1-1+s0+0.12.0+107+ge1ebb93.el7.centos.x86_64.rpm